FEAST Summit

 Staffed For Success: Shaping The Next Generation Of Culinary And Hospitality Professionals

-Following his remarks, a panel of chefs, hoteliers, educators, and workforce leaders will explore how the industry is rethinking recruitment, training, and mentorship to prepare the next generation for long-term success.
+Following his remarks, a panel of hoteliers, educators, and workforce leaders will explore how the industry is rethinking recruitment, training, and mentorship to prepare the next generation for long-term success.
 From hands-on learning and industry certifications to leadership development and cultural fluency, discover what it takes to grow not just talent—but future leaders.
 Join us for a forward-focused conversation on how Hawai‘i can invest in its people, strengthen its hospitality DNA, and ensure its reputation for excellence endures for generations to come.

-Agritourism & Destination Branding: Experience, Stewardship & Cultural Identity
+Agritourism & Destination Branding: Experience, Stewardship & Cultural Identity Presented by Common Ground

 As Hawaii reimagines the future of its visitor industry, agritourism is emerging as a powerful way to root travel in place—elevating the guest experience through land, food, and culture.
 This session opens with keynote speaker Josh Feathers, Executive Chef of Blackberry Farm, to explore how culinary excellence, agricultural stewardship, and purpose-driven hospitality can shape more meaningful and sustainable destination brands.